 - CBDA (raw cannabis) reduced both toxin and motion-induced nausea and vomiting in rats, via the serotonin receptor.
-CBD (heated cannabis) alone reacts with an entirely receptor – CB2 – to produce its medicinal effects.
+CBD (heated cannabis) alone reacts with an entire receptor – CB2 – to produce its medicinal effects.

 - CBDA was shown to be more potent than CBD in its serotonin-receptor-mediated effects.